sappy-69/Nuvio-Wiki/docs/troubleshooting.md

 - Go to **Settings → Playback** and toggle the **Tunneled Playback** option on or off.
 - Test with it both enabled and disabled to see which performs better on your network.

-**Step 5 — Adjust Auto Frame Rate (AFR) settings** [Android TV Only]
+**Step 5 — Adjust Auto Frame Rate & Resolution settings** [Android TV Only]

 Mismatched frame rates between the stream and your display can cause judder or dropped frames that look like buffering.

-- Go to **Settings → Player → Auto Frame Rate** and experiment with the available options.
+- Go to **Settings → Player → Advanced Processing & Decoding → Auto Frame Rate & Resolution** and experiment with the available options.
+Choices are **Off**, **On start** (switch when playback begins), and **On start/stop** (also restores your display's original rate when you stop).
-- If your TV/display does not support AFR well, disabling it entirely may give smoother results.
+- If your TV/display does not support AFR well, setting it to **Off** may give smoother results.

-**Step 6 — Toggle "Fast Subtitle Startup"**
+**Step 6 — Adjust Addon Subtitle Startup**

-Some subtitle tracks are loaded during buffering and can delay or interrupt stream startup.
+Automatically fetching all available subtitle tracks at startup can delay or interrupt stream initialization.

-- Go to **Settings → Subtitles** and toggle **Fast Subtitle Startup** off.
+- Go to **Settings → Player → Subtitle and Audio → Addon Subtitle Startup** and set it to **Fast startup**.
-- Test whether playback starts more reliably.
+- This skips the automatic subtitle fetch so video begins immediately.
+You can still select subtitles manually from within the player menu during playback.
+- If you want subtitles loaded but with less overhead, **Preferred only** is a balanced middle option — it fetches only your configured language rather than every available track.

+**Step 7 — Adjust buffer settings** [Android TV Only]

+On Android TV devices, you can manually increase how much video is pre-loaded into memory, which smooths out playback on slower or less stable connections.

+- Go to **Settings → Player → Buffer and Network → Custom Playback Buffers** and enable it.
+- Increase **Min Buffer Duration** and **Max Buffer Duration** to give the player more runway ahead of your current position.
+Start conservatively (e.g., 15s min, 50s max) and raise from there if buffering continues.

+> [!NOTE]
+> Higher buffer values consume more RAM.
+Enable **Managed Memory Budget** to let Nuvio automatically cap buffer usage to a safe share of your device's available memory, which prevents instability on lower-end devices.

-**Step 7 — Try an external player**
+**Step 8 — Try an external player**

 If Nuvio's built-in player continues to struggle, offloading to a dedicated player can help.